 Here are some of the authors and thinkers that have inspired my social media practice:

 I'm Aurelie Valtat and this is my personal site.
-I use it to share my work, ideas, writings and recommendations on digital communications, the future of diplomacy, EU affairs, public innovation, travelling and life in general.
+I use it to share my work, ideas, writings and recommendations on (digital) communications, the future of diplomacy, public innovation, sustainable development, travelling and life in general.